Working Papers

-Estimating Nonlinear Heterogeneous Agents Models with Neural Networks
+Estimating Nonlinear Heterogeneous Agent Models with Neural Networks

 Presented at